High-accuracy absolute (lat,lon) positions for GPS-denied operations

 | Astrofix computes a (lat,lon) position at 5Hz | GPS-like high rates enables advanced digital filtering and accurate positions |

-| Astrofix uses the Hipparcos star catalog with over 100,000 stars | Can always generate a solution in contrast to using the USNO 57 star catalog used by mariners where you often will not have 3 or more stars visible at any given moment |
+| Astrofix uses the Hipparcos star catalog with over 118,000 stars | Can always generate a solution in contrast to the USNO 57 star catalog used by mariners where you often will not have 3 or more stars visible at any given moment |

-| Astrofix calculates subpixel centroids of bright objects on the photo | Subpixel centroids enables a high angular resolution without using a telescope with limited FOV |
+| Astrofix photographs stars with megapixel wide-angle FOV | Subpixel centroids enables a high angular resolution without using a telescope with limited FOV |

 | IMU determines local vertical | Enables the Zenith to be computed |

-| Astrofix computes a (lat,lon) solution using over-determined least squares | A robust and accurate solution and covariance matrix indicating precision of results |
+| Astrofix computes a (lat,lon) solution using over-determined least squares | Provides both a robust and accurate solution and covariance matrix indicating precision of results |

-| Kalman Filtered estimates positions given noisy measurements | An Optimal Linear Estimator results in high accuracy results with low noise |
+| Kalman Filtered positions | An Optimal Linear Estimator results in high accuracy results with low noise |

 | Works at any latitude or longitude | Accurate over land, water, including feature-less terrain |